TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/file.rst

 .. c:function:: PyFile_FromFd(int fd, const char *name, const char *mode, int buffering, const char *encoding, const char *errors, const char *newline, int closefd)

-   Create a Python file object from the file descriptor of an already opened file *fd*.
+   Create a Python file object kutoka the file descriptor of an already opened file *fd*.
 The arguments *name*, *encoding*, *errors* and *newline* can be *NULL* to use the defaults; *buffering* can be *-1* to use the default. *name* is ignored and kept for backward compatibility.
 Return